1 Corinthians

 Introduction

-In chapter 3 of Paul's first letter to the Corinthians he continues to work on the problem of the Church's failure to recognise his Apostolic authority.
-They had allowed themselves to be influenced by powerful oratory and worldly wisdom and had come to belittle Paul's ministry style.
-The inevitable result of their behaviour is quarreling in the church.
-Paul now concludes his argument with a clear exhortation to deal with the strife.
-No more boasting about what seems to be wisdom.
-Out with party spirit, all belong to Christ.
+In chapter 3 of Paul's first letter to the Corinthians he continues to work on the problem of the church's failure to recognize his apostolic authority.
+Some in the congregation had allowed themselves to be influenced by powerful oratory and worldly wisdom and had come to belittle Paul's ministry style.
+The inevitable result was quarreling in the church.
+Paul now concludes his argument with a clear exhortation to deal with the strife - no more boasting about what seems to be wisdom; out with party spirit.

 The passage

 v18.
-Don't cause disturbances in the church just to promote a party formed around a leader espousing some particular expression of human wisdom.
-The Corinthians obviously think they are wise, as well as spiritual, and so Paul uses their words to pull them away from worldly wisdom toward the foolishness of the cross.
-This age is destined for destruction, so they need to become a "fool" for Christ.
+In a general address to the leaders of the different parties in the Corinthian fellowship, Paul calls on them to reassess their world-views.
+Some obviously think they are very smart, as well as spiritual, and so Paul uses their words to push them toward the foolishness of the cross.
+This age is destined for destruction, so they need to become "fools" for Christ.

 v19-20.
-Your leaders should teach the foolishness of the cross.
-The foolishness of God will always outshine the wisdom of man.
-From the human perspective the cross of Christ seems a foolish business, 1:18-25.
-Now Paul gives us God's perspective, and it is that human reasoning and activity is foolish.
-Only God's gracious providence holds the whole thing together.
-Paul quotes Jb.5:13 and Ps.94:11 to make his point.
-The wise think they can outsmart God, but that only leads to their damnation.
-God knows well the thoughts of the wise, those who think they outwit God.
+Christian ministry must always focus on the foolishness of the cross.
+The foolishness of God will always outshine the wisdom of humanity.
+From a human perspective, the cross of Christ does seem stupid, 1:18-25.
+Yet, now Paul gives us God's perspective, namely that it is human reasoning that is stupid.
+Only God's gracious providence holds the whole of life together.
+Paul quotes Job 5:13 and Psalm 94:11 to make his point.
+The wise think they can outsmart God, but this only leads to their damnation.
+God knows well the thoughts of those who think they can outwit him.

-v21b-22.
-Your possession is not a single party but the universe - eternity.
-The Corinthians say "I am of Apollos", ie. they rely on mere men affected by human wisdom.
+v22.
+The Corinthians say "I am of Apollos", ie. they rely on mere men.
 Not only is this stupid, but it is opposed to the substantial truth that we are all one in Christ.
 God's intention is "to bring all things in heaven and earth under one head, even Christ", Eph.1:10.
 So in reality, Paul, Apollos, Peter, etc., "all are yours".
-All Christian teachers belong to the congregation, rather than different segments of the congregation belong to different teachers (ministers).
+Christian teachers are in the service of the congregation, not the other way around.

 v23.
 If you belong to anything it is not some party or individual, but rather it is to Christ.
-By belonging to Christ we possess everything.
+By being one with Christ we possess everything.
 Paul adds that Christ "is God's".
-Although this statement expresses subordination, it is really only a functional one.
-God is one, undivided.
-Jesus stands equally with the Father and the Spirit.
+Although this statement expresses subordination, it is really only a functional one, of Christ serving the Father - God is one, undivided.

 The sin of bigotry

 The tendency to be exclusive and narrow was certainly a problem facing the Corinthians, but it is also one which faces us.
-For some reason we think that we are wise enough to tell God whom he may use to speak to us.
-The Corinthians had determined their godly spokesmen - Peter, Paul or Apollos.
-We similarly like to think we have the ability and right to select God's mediator of truth.
+The Corinthians had determined their particular godly spokesmen - Peter, Paul, Apollos, etc. We similarly like to think that we have the ability and the right to determine our mediator of divine truth.

 Our selection may be personal.
-The human condition seems to promote typecasting, conspiracy theories and assumptions, when it comes to which clergyman is God's man.
-Phrases like, "he's a man of the word", or "I think he's a bit liberal" does the job very well.
-In the end we close ourselves off to God's word, and this because of personal bigotry.
+When it comes to which clergyman is God's man, the human condition seems to promote typecasting, conspiracy theories and assumptions.
+Phrases like, "he's a man of the Word", or "I think he's a bit liberal", are often used.
+In the end, we often close ourselves off to God's Word and this because of personal bigotry.

 Our selection may be ideological.
-Terms such as liberals, ritualists, evanelicals, fundamentalists..... are used to categorize believers.
-Those with a "kosher" ideology may be listened to, while the rest may be ignored.
+Terms such as liberals, ritualists, evangelicals, fundamentalists..... are used to categorize believers.
+Those with a kosher ideology may be listened to, while the rest may be ignored.

 Discussion

 In Christ everything belongs to us.
-Why then do we fear different ideologies within the Christian faith?
+Why then do we fear different styles within the Christian faith?
 Discuss.